itssamuelrowe/zen-website/content/docs/packages.md

 +++
-title = "Packages"
-chapter = true
-weight = 15
+title = "Packages: How Your Source Code is Organized" weight = 15
 +++

-### Chapter 15
-# Packages: How Your Source Code is Organized
+In this module, you will learn about creating packages and importing packages.

+As new features are implemented, the source code of a project grows in complexity.
+It becomes hard to maintain the source code when everything is crammed into a single source file.
+Therefore, an intuitive feature of a programming language is to allow programmers to split their source code into multiple files.
+The symbols defined in these source files can be imported and exported outside a given source file or compilation unit as needed.

-Imagine you have two classes, one of which represents a component that reads data from the console.
+Further, imagine you have two classes, one of which represents a component that reads data from the console.
 Simiarly, the other class represents a device which scans papers.
 Although both the classes are different in functionality, both the classes can be named `Scanner`.
 So far, you have learnt that you cannot declare two classes with the same name.
 An obvious solution is to name these classes differently.
+However, that would not be effective considering software projects always depend on external code.

-However, Zen provides a feature known as package that allows you to create namespaces.
-In this chapter, you will learn about creating packages and importing packages.
+In order to address these problems, Zen provides a feature known as package that allows you to create namespaces.

-+++
-title = "Understanding Packages" weight = 1
-+++
+## Understanding Packages

 A package is a group of related classes, annotations and enumerations bundled together.
-Henceforth, when we refer to classes in this chapter we mean to include other components such as annotations and enumerations, unless stated otherwise.

 Packages are like containers that provide your classes a namespace.
 For example, a package allows you to create two classes named `Scanner`.
 You simply need to store the classes in different packages.
 However, the class names should be unique within their respective packages.

 A package provides a namespace and visibility control to your classes.
 You can tell which classes are available to the world outside your package.

-> As of now, Zen allows only public classes.
-In the future, the visibility of
-> classes outside a package can be manipulated by the developer.
+As of this writing, Zen allows only public classes.
+In the future, the visibility of classes outside a package may be manipulated by the developer.
+No promises though.

 Packages are organized in a hierarchical fashion.
 When you want to use a class from a different package, you need to import it.
 So far in this course, all the